ENERGY STAR certified dishwashers get your dishes clean while:

 Scrape don't rinse.

-Rinsing dishes can use up to 20 gallons of water before the dishes are even loaded.
+Rinsing dishes before loading them in the dishwasher increases the total water and energy used.
 Save yourself the rinsing - just scrape food off dishes.
 ENERGY STAR certified dishwashers and today's detergents are designed to do the cleaning so you don't have to.
 If your dirty dishes sit overnight, use your dishwasher's rinse feature.
 It uses a fraction of the water needed to hand rinse.

 Load it up.